 Finalists (up to 15) will

-- Have access to additional online network opportunities with Ashoka & VITTEL®& Nestlé S.A.
+- Have online networking opportunities with Ashoka & VITTEL®& Nestlé S.A.

 - Be referenced on VITTEL®'s website at the finalists announcement

 - Be reviewed also by a pool of VITTEL® employees and stakeholders, who will vote to choose their favorites.
-(Voting results will be considered by the judges at the final deliberation).
+(Voting results will award additional 9k euros to the favorite project).

 Winners (up to 4)